-180 years ago this week, on 6th January 1838, Samuel Morse demonstrated his telegraph system for the first time, in New Jersey.
+The man responsible for using communication to save thousands of lives, Samuel Morse was born on this day 1791.
+180 years ago this year 1838, he demonstrated his telegraph system for the first time, in New Jersey.

 You might not know it was two Brits - Charles Wheatstone and William Cooke who pioneered the first practical electric telegraph and on 25th July 1837 exchanged messages for the first time between Camden Town and Euston.